 Glance (Table 1.1) (PDF, one page)

 These tables will answer the majority of the most frequently asked questions about HIV in New York City.
-All percentages appearing in Tables 1.1 – 1.11.4 are column percentages except the total proportion of HIV diagnoses without AIDS and concurrent with AIDS diagnoses, which are row percentages of total HIV diagnoses.
+All percentages appearing in Tables 1.1 to 1.11.4 are column percentages except the total proportion of HIV diagnoses without AIDS and concurrent with AIDS diagnoses, which are row percentages of total HIV diagnoses.
 Because of rounding, percentages across categories may not sum to 100.0.

-Categories containing any cells representing 1-5 person(s) with an underlying denominator of ≤500 people or cells with a denominator ≤100, as per corresponding year intercensal population estimates, are collapsed into the Other/Unknown category.
+Categories containing any cells representing one to five people with an underlying denominator of ≤500 people or cells with a denominator ≤100, as per corresponding year intercensal population estimates, are collapsed into the Other/Unknown category.
 This collapsing of categories is not done in Table 1.1 (all of New York City), Table 1.2.1 (Men), and Table 1.2.2 (Women).
 Non-residential ZIP codes from the yearly intercensal estimates are excluded from borough-specific population totals but are included in the NYC overall population for the reported year.

-For 2008-2018 tables, residence is at diagnosis for HIV and AIDS diagnoses; for PLWH and deaths, residence is based on most recent record available (most recent record is >5 years old for 27% of people with HIV in 2018) or residence at death, respectively.
+For 2008-2020 tables, residence is at diagnosis for HIV and AIDS diagnoses; for PLWH and deaths, residence is based on most recent record available or residence at death, respectively.
 For earlier years, residence is at diagnosis for HIV and AIDS diagnoses, and for PLWH and deaths residence is based on residence at AIDS diagnosis if surveillance status is AIDS or residence at HIV diagnosis if HIV-only.
-Tables for 2008-2018 include area-based poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
+Tables for 2008-2020 include area-based poverty level, which is based on NYC ZIP code of residence at diagnosis or most recent record available.
 Poverty level is not available for people missing ZIP code information or living outside NYC.
-Please contact the HIV Epidemiology and Field Services Program at firstname.lastname@example.org if you are interested in additional analyses or have questions about the tables.

 Acquired immunodeficiency syndrome